crypto-com/thaler-docs/docs/getting-started/send_your_first_transaction.md

 #### `Withdraw` type transaction: Withdraw the unbonded funds

 - We are now ready to move the genesis funds from the _staking_ address `0x2d..38ea8`.
-To do this, we will perform a `Withdraw` type transaction that withdraw the funds from the _staking_ address `Unbonded` balance to the transfer address `dcro1k...dlmgd` we have just created.
+To do this, we will perform a `Withdraw` type transaction that withdraws the funds from the _staking_ address `Unbonded` balance to the transfer address `dcro1k...dlmgd` we have just created.

 ```bash
 $ ./target/debug/client-cli transaction new --name Default --type Withdraw